sw1sh/QuantumPotatoChips/typst/main.typ

 This suggests an important question: can universal quantum computation still be achieved after restricting qubits to such states?
 Exploring this question and possible modifications to quantum formalism will be explored in future work.
 The geometric structure of SIC-POVMs suggests that understanding these spaces could unlock new pathways in quantum computing and quantum state representation.

-a model on binary variables; binary variables are mapped into potato chips
+//a model on binary variables; binary variables are mapped into potato chips

 // columns